The Classic Route: Islamabad-Murree Highway

 Road Condition: Good with some narrow sections

-Alternative: Lehtrar Road
+Alternative Route: Lehtrar Road

-Distance: 75km (2.5 hours)
+Distance: 75km (approximately 2.5 hours)

-Features: Less commercial, authentic village life
+Features: Less commercialized, authentic village life experience

-Challenge: Steeper climbs, sharper turns
+Challenge: Steeper climbs and sharper turns

-Hidden Gem: Lehtrar Waterfall (seasonal)
+Hidden Gem: Seasonal Lehtrar Waterfall

-Combination Route
+Combination Route Strategy

-Plan: Take one route up, another down
+Plan: Take one route going up and another coming down

-Recommendation: Scenic route up, classic route back
+Recommended Combination: Scenic route going up, classic route returning

-Time Needed: Full day with stops
+Time Needed: Full day with stops for maximum enjoyment

 Unmissable Stops Along the Way